AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##CurrentDayOHL
 ### Description
-This function outputs the values for the open, high and low of the current day (session).
+This function delivers the values for the open, high and low of the current day i.e. session.

-CurrentDayOHL is designed to be used with intraday data series.
+CurrentDayOHL is intended for use with intraday data series.

 See [*PriorDayOHLC*], [*DayLines*].